17 Testing modules

 object = session$returned(),

-expected = test_vals
+expected = test_vals)

-test_logger(end = "var_inputs", msg = "initial returned()")
+test_logger(end = "RETURNED", msg = "test_vals vs. session$returned()")

 })